Good-Humans-Inc/MVP/backend/update_information/README.md

 This function interacts with the following Firestore collections:

-- `patients`: Contains patient information including notification preferences and exercise routines
+- `users`: Contains user information including notification preferences and exercise routines
 - `activities`: Logs all profile updates and changes

 ## Usage by ElevenLabs Agent